Karen's journey to a healthier weight

 She joined up in February last year, just after attending a niece’s wedding.
 “I saw a photo of myself taken at the reception and thought, ‘Oh dear,’” she says.
 “I was quite shocked because I think I was wider than I was tall.
 I hadn’t realised I’d let myself get that big."

-She went along to a Wellness Workshop the very next weekday.
-“The day I joined, the Wellness Coach, Alison, told me, ‘The first bite tastes the same as the last, so you don’t need to eat the whole lot.’
+She went along to a WW Workshop the very next weekday.
+“The day I joined, the WW Coach, Alison, told me, ‘The first bite tastes the same as the last, so you don’t need to eat the whole lot.’
 I lived by that rule for six months until I got to Goal, and I continue to live by it now."

 Adapting recipes to make them healthy